Suspects sought in attacks on Puget Sound Jehovah’s Witnesses halls

 In December, a Kingdom Hall in Lacey was completely destroyed in a fire.
 And in August of this year, a fire set to an assembly hall in Puyallup caused damage to an exterior wall and overhang.

-Officials believe the person or people responsible for the attacks likely expressed their grievances related to the Jehovah’s Witnesses community before acting on them.
+Officials believe the person or people responsible for the attacks likely expressed their grievances related to the Jehovah’s Witnesses’ community before acting on them.
 They may have dramatically changed their appearance and routines after the attacks, sustained unexplained injuries or shown intense interest in law enforcement’s investigation, according to ATF.

 Officials are asking those with information to call one of the following hotlines, which allow callers to remain anonymous: